FL-Market: Trading Private Models in Federated Learning: FL-Market Framework

 \subsubsection{Privacy valuation}

-Inspired by \cite{ghosh2015selling}, FL-Market requires data owners to report their valuations on privacy loss to price gradients.
-Concretely, each data owner $i$ has a \textit{valuation function} $v_i(\epsilon_i)$ which reflects her valuation on her privacy loss quantified by $\epsilon_i$: she can accept a privacy parameter $\epsilon_i$ if she could get a payment $p_i \geq v_i(\epsilon_i)$.
-However, in \cite{ghosh2015selling}, data owners cannot set upper bounds of their privacy losses.
-To provide better privacy protection as an incentive, FL-Market allows each data owner $i$ to report a \textit{privacy budget} $\bar{\epsilon}_i$ that denotes the maximum privacy parameter she can tolerate.
-We note that each data owner $i$'s valuation function $v_i(\cdot)$ is non-decreasing and $v_i(0)=0$ since when $\epsilon=0$, the noisy gradient is uniformly randomized and does not contain any useful information.
+Inspired by \cite{ghosh2011selling, ghosh2015selling}, FL-Market requires data owners to report their privacy valuations to price perturbed gradients.
+Concretely, each owner $i$ has a \textit{valuation function} $v_i(\epsilon_i, d_i)$ that reflects her valuation of her privacy loss $\epsilon_i$ for her $d_i$-sized dataset: she will accept a privacy loss $\epsilon_i$ for $d_i$ records if she obtains a payment $p_i \geq v_i(\epsilon_i, d_i)$.
+However, in \cite{ghosh2011selling, ghosh2015selling}, data owners cannot set the upper bounds of their privacy losses.
+To provide better privacy protection as an incentive, we follow Zheng et al. \cite{zheng2020money} to allow each owner $i$ to set a \textit{privacy budget} $\bar{\epsilon}_i$ that denotes the maximum tolerable privacy loss.
+In practice, the broker can provide some instructions to help data owners decide privacy valuations and budgets, e.g., questionnaires for figuring out privacy preferences, typical choices for different preferences, and some analysis of historical transaction data.